bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Returns the weighted average of two or more numbers.
+### Returns the weighted average of two or more numbers

 -   Use `sum()` to sum the products of the numbers by their weight and to sum the weights.
 -   Use `zip()` and a list comprehension to iterate over the pairs of values and weights.

 ```py
 def weighted_average(nums, weights):